-Oatmeal Raisin Cookies is my choice for O and the history of these cookies dates back to Scotland, where it was fist made.
+Oatmeal Raisin Cookies is my choice for O and the history of these cookies dates back to Scotland, where it was first made.

-Though I am not a big fan of Oats and have tried my share of oats for breakfast, I always stock it and especially when Athamma is with us, I make sure I stock it fully.
-Only it keeps lying around, without being used at all.
+Though I am not a big fan of Oats and have tried my share of oats for breakfast, I always stock it, and especially when Athamma is with us, I make sure I stock it fully.
 Since I have been seeing this ingredient around for a while, I never felt I was cooking with something new.
-It almost felt like a regular cookie being done.

-I woke up early to get the next letters all done, and to my surprise, only this is done and rest again postponed.
-Anyway, these Oatmeal Raisin cookies are so delicious.
-It skipped my mind to chill the dough, which resulted in the cookies being spread like a thin disc.
-Which worked out good as well, because it is so crispy and delicious.
+These Oatmeal Raisin Cookies are so delicious.
+I forgot to chill the dough, and the cookies spread like a thin disc.
+Which worked out well as well, because it is so crispy and delicious.
 I had to scale down the recipe from 1.5 cups of Oats to half its measurement.
-Which meant an entirely different story while this gets baked.

-I ended up adapting a couple of recipes in this one, though if you are interested to read about the history, you can check out this site.
-Though these Oatmeal Raisin Cookies are popular in America, these originated from Scotland and became popular in the early 1900s when it appeared on the Quaker Oats boxes.
-Oatmeal cookies are the descendants of oat cakes made by the Scots and the British.
+When I decided on this recipe, I adapted a couple of recipes.
+You can always read on the history to know more.
+Though these Oatmeal Raisin Cookies are popular in America, these originated from Scotland and became popular in the early 1900s when they appeared on the Quaker Oats boxes.
+Oatmeal cookies are the descendants of oatcakes made by the Scots and the British.

 Today is O for Oatmeal Raisin Cookies from Scotland